Your partner for legal representative services in Switzerland.

 Important to note:

-The appointment of a Legal Representative and a Paying Agent is still required if AIFs & UCITS are offered/ distributed to:
+The appointment of a Legal Representative and a Paying Agent is required if AIFs & UCITS are offered/ distributed to:

 • High Net Worth Individuals